Dunning School: Criticism of the Dunning School

-Historian Jean Edward Smith wrote that the Dunning School "despite every intention to be fair" wrote from a white supremacist perspective.
+Historian Jean Edward Smith wrote that the Dunning School "despite every intention to be fair...shaped their monographs to support prevailing attitudes of white supremacy".
 Smith stated, "Blacks were depicted as inherently incapable of meaningful political participation while terrorist organizations such as the Ku Klux Klan were applauded for their efforts to restore the South's natural order."
 Referring to "the racist rants of the Dunning school", Smith noted that the influence of the Civil Rights Movement of the 1950s and 1960s "consigned the Dunning school to the museum of historical artifacts."

 Writing in 2005, the influential Reconstruction historian Eric Foner analyzed the Dunning School as follows:

 Philip R. Muller, while acknowledging the widespread charges of racism against Dunning personally, laid much of the perception on Dunning's "methodological weakness" in one particular work, Reconstruction, Political and Economic 1865-1877.
 Muller noted that "faulty ... generalizations" abounded.

 Some historians have suggested that historians sympathetic to the Neo-Confederate movement are influenced by the Dunning School's interpretation of history.